torch2424/wasmboy/README.md

 - Outputs graphics to a scalable / responsive HTML5 canvas 🖼️, and audio through the Web Audio API 🔊
 - Support for In-game saves, and save states 💾
 - Configurable options to increase performance for low(er) end devices 🔥
-- _WIP:_ Importable into other projects as a dependency ♻️
+- Importable into other projects as a dependency ♻️
 - Built with Web Assembly 🕸️
 - Keyboard and gamepad input support using [responsive gamepad](https://www.npmjs.com/package/responsive-gamepad) ⌨️ 🎮
 - Debugger with a value table (I/O map), Tile Data visualizer, and Background Map with Scroll Indicators 🐛